miralice5/car-rental-app/README.md

 ## Summary

-This is a car rental front-end app that I am building from start to finish for my portfolio.
+This is a car rental front-end open-source app that I am building from start to finish for my portfolio.

 The main challenge was finishing a full front-end project website to showcase on my portfolio.